shellywanamaker/shellywanamaker.github.io/_posts/2017-10-26-Oly-2017-Exp-Summary.md

-I drafted a narrative summary of the Olympia oyster experiment conducted over the past year to orient visitors to my GitHub repo's to the project.
-Take a look!
+I drafted a narrative summary of the Olympia oyster experiment conducted over the past year to orient visitors to my GitHub repo and to the project.
+Check it out. (by the way, it's much prettier to view in [GitHub](https://github.com/laurahspencer/O.lurida_Stress) than on my webpage)

 # Climate fitness and adaptation in _Ostrea lurida_ via transgenerational inheritance